-Today is not April Fool's Day: TMC MP Derek O'Brien post PMO's working for every Indian tweet
+Today is not April Fool's Day: TMC MP Derek O'Brien posts on PMO's working for every Indian tweet

 PM also said that in India, be it Hindu, Muslim, Sikh, Christian, Buddhist, Parsi or Jain, everyone is a part of one family.

-He also added, that the development must take place for every member of the family.
+He also added that the development must take place for every member of the family.

 TMC has been the strongest critics of PM Modi-led-BJP-government's news Citizenship Amendment Act (CAA).